 How To Choose a Tripod for your Photography

-There are three factors to consider when choosing a tripod: price, weight and stability.
+There are three main factors to consider when choosing a tripod: price, weight and stability.
 There is a saying that you can have two out of those three factors that make you happy, and the third will make you sad.

 The first thing to consider is the weight of your gear.
 Tripods will have guidelines for how much weight they can hold, and you need to be sure that anything you purchase can hold the weight of your gear with lenses.
 Something that is perfectly capable of holding a mirrorless camera system and lens might struggle to cope with something more serious like a full frame DSLR and a high end telephoto zoom lens for example.
 You need to pick a tripod that is rated to be stable with the gear you are using.